Buttermilk Falls is full of nature to discover, an outstanding vacation stop over destination when traveling through the Haliburton Highlands.

 Buttermilk Falls is can be found at 16090 highway 35 just north of Carnarvon.
 This tumbling-waterway was once the path for logs on the way to the saw mill.
 The original timber log chute was replaced in 1927.

 On the top of the waterfalls there is a bridge that crosses over from the parking lot to a walking trail.
 From the bridge you can stand over the concrete sluice way for a great view of the water flow.
-There’s a trail for walking that runs parallel to the water flow with benches for resting along the way.
+There’s a trail for walking that runs parallel to the water flow.

 Enjoyable riverside trails make it possible for walkers to observe the waterway from Halls Lake to Boshkung Lake, it’s a short .5km trek, but the hike varies in intensity depending on how close you want to get to the falls.
 The water is traveling incredibly fast and has some severe force behind it.
 It is recommended staying back especially if visiting with small kids.